ViCCo-Group/frrsa/README.md

 ## FAQ
-#### _How does my data have to look like to use the FRRSA algorithm?_
+#### _How does my data have to look like to use the FR-RSA package?_
-At present, the algorithm expects data of two systems (e.g., a specific DNN layer and a brain region measured with fMRI) the representational spaces of which ought to be compared.
-The predicting system, that is, the one of which the features ought to be reweighted, is expected to be a _p_ x _k_ matrix.
-The target system contributes its full RDM in the form of a _k_ x _k_ matrix (where `p:=Number of measurement channels` and `k:=Number of conditions` see [Diedrichsen & Kriegeskorte, 2017](https://dx.plos.org/10.1371/journal.pcbi.1005508)).
-There are no hard-coded limits on the size of each dimension; however, the bigger _k_ and _p_ become, the larger becomes the computational problem to solve.
+At present, the package expects data of two systems (e.g., a specific DNN layer and a brain region measured with fMRI) the representational spaces of which ought to be compared.
+The predicting system, that is, the one of which the features shall be reweighted, is expected to be a _p_ x _k_ numpy array.
+The target system contributes its full RDM in the form of a _k_ x _k_ numpy array (where `p:=Number of measurement channels aka features` and `k:=Number of conditions` see [Diedrichsen & Kriegeskorte, 2017](https://dx.plos.org/10.1371/journal.pcbi.1005508)).
+There are no hard-coded *upper* limits on the size of each dimension; however, the bigger _k_ and _p_ become, the larger becomes the computational problem to solve.
+See [Known issues](https://github.com/ViCCo-Group/frrsa#known-issues) for a *lower* limit of _k_.
+#### _You say that every feature gets its own weight - can those weights take on any value or are they restricted to be non-negative?_
+You can decide this yourself!
+The function's parameter `nonnegative` can be set to either `True` or `False` and forces weights to be nonnegative (or not), accordingly.
+#### _What about the _*co*variances_ / interactive effects between predicting features?
+The predictive effect of the interaction between features is not modelled.
-#### _FRRSA uses regularization.
+#### _FR-RSA uses regularization.
 Which kinds of regularization regimes are implemented?_
 As of now, only L2-regularization aka Ridge Regression.
 #### _You say ridge regression; which hyperparameter space should I check?_
-We implemented the L2-regularization using Fractional Ridge Regression (FRR; [Rokem & Kay, 2020](https://pubmed.ncbi.nlm.nih.gov/33252656/)).
+If you set the parameter `nonnegative` to `False`, L2-regularization is implemented using Fractional Ridge Regression (FRR; [Rokem & Kay, 2020](https://pubmed.ncbi.nlm.nih.gov/33252656/)).
 One advantage of FRR is that the hyperparameter to be optimized is the fraction between ordinary least squares and L2-regularized regression coefficients, which ranges between 0 and 1.
 Hence, FRR allows assessing the full range of possible regularization parameters.
-In the context of FRRSA, twenty evenly spaced values between 0.1 and 1 are pre-set.
-If you want to specify custom regularization values that ought to be assessed, you are able to do so by providing a list of candidate values as the `hyperparams` argument of the frrsa function.
+In the context of FR-RSA, twenty evenly spaced values between 0.1 and 1 are pre-set.
+If you want to specify custom regularization values that shall be assessed, you are able to do so by providing a list of candidate values as the `hyperparams` argument of the frrsa function.
+If you set the parameter `nonnegative` to `True`,  L2-regularization is currently implemented using Scikit-Learn functions.
+They have the disadvantage that one has to define the hyperparameter space oneself, which can be tricky.
+If you do not provide hyerparameter candidates yourself, [14 pre-set values](https://github.com/ViCCo-Group/frrsa/blob/0b6d7ab35d9eb6962bc6a4eeabfb2b8e345a9969/frrsa/fitting/crossvalidation.py#L142) will be used which *might* be sufficient (see our [preprint](https://github.com/ViCCo-Group/frrsa#citation)).
 #### _What else?
 What objects does the function return?
 Are there other parameters I can specify when running FR-RSA?_
-There are default values for all parameters, which we partly assessed (see our preprint).
+There are default values for all parameters, which we partly assessed (see our [preprint](https://github.com/ViCCo-Group/frrsa#citation)).
 However, you can input custom parameters as you wish.
 See the respective docstring for an explanation of all returned objects.
+A more elaborate documentation is work in progress, see [#14](/../../issues/14).

 ## Known issues
 Note that the data (i.e. `target` and `predictor`) are split along the condition dimension to conduct a nested cross-validation.
 Therefore, there exists a logical lower bound regarding the number of different conditions, _k_, below which `frrsa` cannot be executed succesfully.
 Below this bound, inner test folds occur that contain data from just two conditions, which leads to just one predicted dissimilarity (for one condition pair).
-However, to determine the goodness-of-fit, the predicted dissimilarities of each cross-validation are _correlated_ with the respective target dissimilarities.
+However, to determine the goodness-of-fit, currently the predicted dissimilarities of each cross-validation are _correlated_ with the respective target dissimilarities.
 This does not work with vectors that have a length < 2.

 The exact lower bound depends on the values set for `outer_k` and `splitter`.